antlr-ng/antlr-ng/src/default-target-generators/README.md

 - `StructDecl` - Rule context classes
 - `SrcOp` - Various source operations (match, invoke, etc.)

+The structure of the generators closely follows the old ANTLR4 ST4 templates for easier migration.
+A naming scheme is used to map OMO types (and hence string template names) to render method names.
+For example, the `ParserFile` OMO is rendered by the `renderParserFile` method.

 ### Source Operations

 The `srcOpMap` in each generator maps output model object types to render methods.
 This allows clean separation of concerns and easy addition of new operations.

 ### Code Generation Flow

-1. antlr-ng parses the grammar file
+1. antlr-ng parses the grammar file(s) and creates a parse tree.
-2. The output model controller creates output model objects
+2. The parse tree is converted to an AST and processed to create output model objects.
+There are several phases involved in this process (grammar import, semantic phase, left recursion removal etc.).
+3. The generated output model is passed to the code generator, which in turn invokes the target generator(s).
-3. The target generator walks the model and renders code
+4. A target generator walks the model and renders code.
-4. The rendered code is written to output files
+5. The rendered code is written to output files.

 ## Notes